didiladi/transfer-learning-imagenet/README.md

 ### Accuracy

+Accuracy seems to be a promising metric for determining if the training worked.
+It is easy to see whether the model can be considered as good enough.
+One can clearly see when overfitting starts.
+That's the point when accuracy on the test set starts decreasing again:

 ![Accuracy](https://github.com/didiladi/transfer-learning-imagenet/blob/master/tiny-yolo-v2-1-accuracy.png "Accuracy of model 1")

 ### Precision

+This metric is not very useful for the given task.
+This is due to the reason that we divide divide the number of true positives by the number of true positives plus the number of false positives (tp/(tp+fp)).
+Since we hardy have any false positives, the resulting precision is always close to 1:

 ![Precision](https://github.com/didiladi/transfer-learning-imagenet/blob/master/tiny-yolo-v2-1-precision.png "Precision of model 1")

 ### Recall

+Recall seems to be a good metric for determining the overall model quality.
+Since the CNN often misses to detect a certain object, despite the fact that it is present within the image, this increases the number of false positives, which loweres the recall:

 ![Recall](https://github.com/didiladi/transfer-learning-imagenet/blob/master/tiny-yolo-v2-1-recall.png "Recall of model 1")

 ### F1 Score

+This metric combines precision and recall and provides a good vieo on the resulting models:

 ![F1 Score](https://github.com/didiladi/transfer-learning-imagenet/blob/master/tiny-yolo-v2-1-f1.png "F1 score of model 1")